bu-ist/bu-navigation/readme.txt

 * Replaces the built-in “Page Parent” and “Menu Order” dropdowns with an intuitive drag and drop interface for managing your page hierarchy
 * The “Edit Order” screen presents you with a holistic view of your site’s structure for bulk ordering operations
 * The Content Navigation widget presents a customizable sidebar navigation list fed from your natural page hierarchy
+* The Navigation Block provides a navigation menu based on a customizeable parent post
 * Add external links to navigation lists with the “Add a Link” tool

 Additionally, themes that support the primary navigation feature gain the ability to display a primary navigation list fed from page order.
 With two lines of code any theme can benefit from this feature-rich custom menu alternative.